vighnesh153/open-dictionary/README.md

 # open-dictionary

-An initiative to create a dictionary which is open to all and maintained by all.
+An initiative to create an **English** dictionary which is open to all and maintained by all

+> This dictionary is only for the English language.
+Please don't create issues requesting to add other languages

 ## Why?